-- 7.1.1 Export Certificates of Airworthiness are issued by the FAA and ANAC for completed aircraft.
+- 7.1 General - 7.1.1 Export Certificates of Airworthiness are issued by the FAA and ANAC for completed aircraft.
 Authorized Release Certificates (Airworthiness Approval Tags) or equivalent, are issued by the FAA and ANAC for aircraft engines, propellers and articles. - 7.1.2 The FAA's requirements and procedures for import of aeronautical products are described in 14 CFR part 21, FAA Order 8130.2, and Advisory Circular (AC) 21-23.
 ANAC's requirements for import of aeronautical products are described in RBAC 21 and IS 21-010, ANAC Procedures for Approval of Imported Civil Aeronautical Products. - 7.1.3 The FAA's requirements for issuing export airworthiness approvals are contained in 14 CFR part 21, FAA Order 8130.21, and FAA Advisory Circular (AC) 21-2.
 ANAC's regulations for issuing Export Airworthiness Certificates are described in MPR-131, Certificação de Aeronavegabilidade.

-7.2 New or Used Aircraft Exported for which a IA Design Approval Has Been Granted
+7.2 New or Used Aircraft Exported for which an IA Design Approval Has Been Granted

-- 7.2.1 Except as provided in paragraph 7.6, the IA will accept an Export Certificate of Airworthiness on new aircraft and on used aircraft only if a TC holder exists to support continuing airworthiness of such aircraft, identified in paragraph 2.2.3, when the Exporting Authority (EA) certifies that each aircraft: - 7.2.1.1 Conforms to a type design approved by the FAA, as specified in the FAA's TCDS, and any additional STCs approved by the FAA; - 7.2.1.2 Has undergone a final operational check; - 7.2.1.3 Is in a condition for safe operation, including compliance with applicable IA ADs: - 7.2.1.4 Meets all additional requirements prescribed by the IA in paragraph 7.8, as notified; and - 7.2.1.5 For Used Aircraft only: - (a) Is properly maintained using approved procedures and methods throughout its service life to the requirements of an approved maintenance program as evidenced by logbooks and maintenance records; and - (b) Records which verify that all overhauls, major changes and repairs were accomplished in accordance with approved data.
+- 7.2.1 Except as provided in paragraph 7.6, the IA will accept an Export Certificate of Airworthiness (for the FAA, Form 8130-4 (Export Certificate of Airworthiness) and for ANAC, Form F-100-12M (Export Certificate of Airworthiness)) on new aircraft and on used aircraft only if a TC holder exists to support continuing airworthiness of such aircraft, identified in paragraph 2.2.3, when the Exporting Authority (EA) certifies that each aircraft: - 7.2.1.1 Conforms to a type design approved by the IA, as specified in the IA's TCDS, and any additional STCs approved by the IA; - 7.2.1.2 Has undergone a final operational check; - 7.2.1.3 Is in a condition for safe operation, including compliance with applicable IA ADs; - 7.2.1.4 Meets all additional requirements prescribed by the IA in paragraph 7.8, as notified; and - 7.2.1.5 For Used Aircraft only: - (a) Is properly maintained using approved procedures and methods throughout its service life to the requirements of an approved maintenance program as evidenced by logbooks and maintenance records; and - (b) Records which verify that all overhauls, major changes and repairs were accomplished in accordance with approved data.